seyeong-han/video2text-app/README.md

 - [Generate titles, topics, and hashtags](https://docs.twelvelabs.io/docs/sample-apps-generate-titles-topics-and-hashtags)
   - API for generating titles, topics, and hashtags
 - [Generate social media posts for your videos](https://docs.twelvelabs.io/docs/generate-social-media-posts-for-your-videos)
-  - API for enerating open-ended descriptions
+  - API for generating open-ended descriptions
   - Video uploading function

 ### API Implementation

 [Generate text from video](https://docs.twelvelabs.io/docs/generate-text-from-video)
-Thankfully, TwelveLabs have already provided concise documentations with API playground!
+Thankfully, TwelveLabs has already provided concise documentation with API playground!
-It was really easy to follow all the steps and their UI was intuitive.
+It was really easy to follow all the steps, and their UI was intuitive.

+### Deploying AWS Web
+I used AWS Amplify Gen2 to deploy this web application.
+To deploy it on Amplify I modified these part of codes.
+- Get environment variables for frontend from Amplify's hosting setting.
+- Get environment variables for backend from AWS Lambda environment setting.
+- Modify `server` backend code to use `aws-serverless-express` for request handling in Lambda function.
+- Set REST API using AWS API Gateway with `proxy` feature.

 ### Challenges